 Angrboða in Old Norse Texts

-These texts portray Angrboða not merely as a giantess or a witch but as a key progenitor within the Norse pantheon, whose offspring encapsulate the forces of chaos and destruction that are central to the cyclical nature of Norse cosmology.
+These texts portray Angrboða not merely as a giantess or a witch but as a key progenitor within the Norse pantheon, whose offspring encapsulate the forces of chaos and destruction that are central to the cyclical understanding of nature inherent to the Norse cosmovision.

 The Enigmatic Consort of Loki